corsairmarks/technician_slave_fix/mod/README.md

 # Overview

-Are your (non-domestic) slaves refusing to generate energy credits?
+Are your (non-domestic) slaves refusing to take Technician jobs?
 This mod will get them back to work producing wealth for their owners.

 # Changes